MonicaStorss/poetic-digital-twin-the-oracle/README.md

 This repository shares the **method**, not the literary corpus or a distributable copy of The Oracle.

+## Use and Permissions

+This repository is publicly viewable for research, scholarly, artistic, and documentation purposes, but it is **not open source**.

+Reuse, modification, redistribution, publication, incorporation into another project, or other use of the original code or materials requires **prior written permission from Monica-Lita Storss**.

+Any authorized use must include appropriate attribution to Monica-Lita Storss and The Oracle.

+The literary corpus, poetry, private voice primer, training materials, and trained Oracle model weights are not included in this repository and are not licensed for reuse.

 ## Model Architecture

 The Oracle uses the GPT-2 small architecture.